Crystal Hudson: 2021 City Council campaign

 In 2020, Hudson announced her 2021 campaign to succeed the term-limited Cumbo in the City Council's 35th district.
 She was quickly regarded as a frontrunner in the race, raising the most money of any candidate in the field and receiving influential endorsements from Congressmembers Hakeem Jeffries and Yvette Clarke, neighboring Councilman Brad Lander, and most of the city's major unions.

 Hudson's main competition came from tenant organizer Michael Hollingsworth, who was backed by the New York City Democratic Socialists of America and politicians from the city's leftmost flank.
 The race was characterized by Gotham Gazette as "split[ting] the city's left," as Hudson similarly claimed "progressive" policy positions and endorsements, but was put on the defensive about her establishment ties and work for the controversial Cumbo.
 Hudson worked to distance herself from Cumbo during the campaign, writing an op-ed for Bklyner.com calling one of Cumbo's key policy achievements a "disgrace."

 On election night on June 22, Hudson led Hollingsworth 38–34% in first-place votes, with minor candidates taking the remainder; when absentee ballots and ranked-choice votes were counted, Hudson expanded her lead to 54–46%.
 She declared victory, and Hollingsworth conceded defeat, on July 6.
 Hudson faced minimal opposition in the November general election, and won.
+Hudson became the first out gay Black woman ever elected to the New York City Council, along with Kristin Richardson Jordan of Harlem.

+City Council tenure

+In February 2024, Hudson led an effort to block the construction of a 150-unit apartment building (with dozens of apartments set aside for affordable housing) at a vacant lot in Crown Heights in her district.
+She has said that she will not support new rental housing unless somewhere between 20-80% of the units are set aside for income-restricted housing.
+By the end of 2024, the lot for the proposed building remained a dirt lot.

+On October 23, 2024, Hudson introduced a resolution to the New York City Council to proclaim October 20 as New York Liberty Day.
+The Liberty Women's Basketball team won the Women's National Basketball Association's (WNBA) championship tournament on October 20, 2024.
+The victory was the first time in over 50 years that a team from New York won a championship in the sport of basketball.

+Hudson introduced a motion to rename a section of a Crown Heights street "Lubavitcher Rebbe Way,” honoring Chabad's contributions to community resources for education, drug rehabilitation, and elder care.

+As chair of the council's aging committee, Hudson worked to expand access to free legal representation and housing court for those over 65.
+She introduced "Age in Place NYC" legislation that included providing culturally relevant programming at senior centers.
+Hudson passed legislation to increase access to doula services, in an effort to reduce the maternal mortality rate during childbirth, a particularly pressing issue for Black women.